Bautzen I

 Bautzen I is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 155.
 It is located in eastern Saxony, comprising most of the Bautzen district.

 Bautzen I was created for the 2009 federal election.
-Since 2017, it has been represented by Karsten Hilse of the Alternative for Germany (AfD).
+Since 2017, it has been represented by Karsten Hilse of Alternative for Germany (AfD).

 Geography

 Bautzen I is located in eastern Saxony.
 As of the 2021 federal election, it comprises the entirety of the Bautzen district, excluding five south-western municipalities near Dresden: Arnsdorf, Großröhrsdorf, Ottendorf-Okrilla, Radeberg, and Wachau (these five have been part of Dresden II – Bautzen II since 2009).

 The constituency is in the central area of Sorbian settlement and of the Upper Sorbian language, of which many cultural institutions are housed in the town of Bautzen/Budyšin.

 History

 Bautzen I was created in 2009 and contained parts of the abolished constituencies of Kamenz – Hoyerswerda – Großenhain and Bautzen – Weißwasser.
 In the 2009 election, it was constituency 157 in the numbering system.
 In the 2013 through 2021 elections, it was number 156.
 From the 2025 election, it has been number 155.
 Its borders have not changed since its creation.